-Anesthesiologists play a vital role during surgery.
-In addition to administering medication to provide pain relief, they also monitor vital signs and report any changes that might indicate a traumatic event.
-Adverse anesthesia-related events are generally corrected quickly, and patients often are unaware they occurred.
-However, serious errors can cause severe injury, potentially resulting in life-changing conditions or even death.
+During surgery, anesthesiologists play a vital role.
+They administer medication to provide pain relief, monitor vital signs, and report any changes that might indicate a traumatic event.
+Patients often are unaware of any adverse anesthesia-related events because they are generally corrected quickly.
+However, serious errors can cause severe injury, resulting in life-changing conditions or even death.

-Anesthesiologists are medical doctors, while anesthetists are typically specially trained nurses who work under the supervision of a medical doctor.
-The law holds both professionals to the same overall standard of care and recognizes the following types of errors as negligence:
+Anesthesiologists are medical doctors, and anesthetists are typically specially trained nurses who work under the supervision of a medical doctor.
+Both professionals are held to the same overall standard of care and the law recognizes the following types of errors as negligence:

-- Incorrect dosage — Too little anesthesia can cause patients to awaken during surgery.
+- Incorrect dosage — When not enough anesthesia is given, it can cause patients to awaken during surgery.
 With too much, they may not wake up at all.

-- Inattention to drug or allergy status — Severe drug interactions and allergic reactions can occur when an anesthesiologist or anesthetist fails to review patient records before choosing the method of anesthesia to be used.
+- Inattention to drug or allergy status — When an anesthesiologist or anesthetist fails to review patient records before choosing the method of anesthesia to be used, severe drug interactions and allergic reactions can occur.

 - Negligent patient monitoring — Failure to notice and report changes to vital signs is critical to ensuring that all members of the surgical team recognize the need to take life-saving action.